W1RED1/homelab/README.md

   *  `templates` contents used to build Proxmox templates of Windows 10/11/2k25
   *  `labs` contents breaks out into build files for various lab environments

-IaC build processes may generate secrets which may need to be remembered for idempotency
+IaC build processes may generate secrets which need to be remembered for idempotency
 Bootstrap script generates a password-protected GPG key which is used to initialize a password store
 Persistent storage mechanism is needed to carry these between containers which may be destroyed over time